gcallah/MiscWriting/trinity.md

 one in being with the form, and that they are begotten, not made by it.

-Furthermore, we finite beings are only able to perceive the form itself through the implementations.
-There is simply no way to convey to anyone else what the generative form of the algorithm is without pointing them to the form fleshed out in an implementation, or, we might say, as humans, our only path to the generative source is through the source made flesh.
+Furthermore, we finite beings are only able to perceive the form itself through its implementations.
+There is simply no way to convey to anyone else what the generative form of the algorithm is without pointing them to the form fleshed out in some implementation or another, or, we might say, as humans, our only path to the generative source is through the source made flesh.

 But we might further notice that we haven't completed our analysis of this matter just yet: neither the generative form nor its implementation are